 THE ROBERT LOGAN AWARD

-An outline of your project approx 200 words, (which must have started AFTER August 2015) can be one that you are currently working on, or have just completed, should be sent to the Administrator by the 1st May 2017.
-A full submission of approx 1,500 words, should then be with the Administrator by the 1st August 2017.
-Please enclose an entry form with your project outline: Robert Logan Award Entry Form 2017.
+An outline of your project of not more than 200 words, (which must have started AFTER August 2017) can be one that you are currently working on, or have just completed.
+It should be sent to the administrator by 1st May 2019.
+A full submission of approx. 1,500 words, should be with the administrator by 1st August 2019.

-The Award will be presented at The BAFM Conference which be held in London, at The London Transport Museum Covent Garden on Saturday 30th September 2017 where the winner will present a paper, be the guest of BAFM and have the opportunity of meeting delegates and Museum professionals from all over the UK.
+The Award and prize of £500 will be presented at the Annual BAFM Conference which will be held in Reading 12th-13thOctober 2019.
+The winner, who will be the guest of BAFM, will then have the opportunity to present her/his project to the delegates, speakers and museum professionals from all over the UK.

 BAFM Awards Administrator